BloomBooks/BloomDesktop/DistFiles/localization/README.md

         rm -rf BloomDesktop
     </pre>

-9. Go back to [Crowdin Integration Settings](https://crowdin.com/project/SIL-Bloom/settings#integration) for github and click on the "Resume" button to allow translation changes to be committed to the l10n_master branch once again.
+9. Go back to [SIL-Bloom Github Settings](https://crowdin.com/project/sil-bloom/apps/system/github) and click on the "Resume" button to allow translation changes to be committed to the l10n_master branch once again.
 The l10n_master branch (and a new pull request) will be automatically created by Crowdin when it is first needed.